devrieda/switch-pro/README.md

 # Switch Pro Controller

+Support the Switch Pro controller in your JavaScript game!

-A small package to wrap the gamepad api for the nintendo switch pro controller to provide an event based API.
+This is a small package to wrap the gamepad api for the Switch Pro controller to provide an observable API.

 ## Usage

+Listen to button presses

 ```
 import SwitchPro from 'switch-pro'